 A student on medical leave (regardless of whether voluntary or required) will retain all accrued seniority for housing and registration purposes and may register conditionally for courses if he or she intends to return for the following semester.
 Any money paid to the University as deposits against tuition or charges anticipated for the following semester will be refunded in full if the student is not approved to return.
-Documentation for determination of fitness to return granted in order for registration to be considered final.
+Documentation for determination of fitness to return must be received by the deadlines listed below and approval to return granted in order for registration to be considered final.
 Seniority for housing preferences cannot be guaranteed for students who do not meet these requirements.